- New coffeemakers are being installed on the five original trainsets.

 - WSDOT and Amtrak completed upgrades to the Wi-Fi system in December 2013.

-- New coffeemakers will be installed on the five original trainsets starting in January 2015.
+- New coffeemakers are being installed on the five original trainsets.
+This work began last month in January 2015.

 This project is funded through the following sources: